 2007 – Started tacogirl.com and it was an instant internet hit with people who were missing their beloved Belize.
 At the time there were very few bloggers and everyone was hungry to see more.

 Since then my blog has continued to expand and grow a strong following.
-Along with this I have had some great opportunities come my way.
-I have won public vote for Lonely Planet blog awards, been listed as a resource in 2 guidebooks, been published in Islands Magazine 3 times and Belize New Exchange Magazine 3 times.
+With this I have had some great opportunities come my way.
+Along with being listed as a resource in 2 guidebooks, published in Islands Magazine 3 times and Belize New Exchange Magazine 3 times, I have also won public vote for Lonely Planet blog awards.